colin-1833/wrapped-X-invites/readme.md

 * But, because Kelly successfully called **useAndGenerateInviteNFT(1)** above, she can now buy $X on any exchange she wants
 * Since Kelly doesn't need NFT #2, she can relist it on Opensea and recoup here original investment

-# Are there fees?
-No. Just gas on the Ethereum network.

 # Motivation
 Before a market arises for $X, the unspent invites are by far the most valuable aspect of $X. By locking away the least amount of $X possible to create invite NFTs, price discovery on platforms like Opensea is possible.
 Furthermore, price discover for invites to $X will ultimately incentive inviting new $X holders, growing the $X user base.